 Processors from around the world will attend for a chance to win medals and trophies.
 During the last few years, however, the shipping of meat from American producers into Germany for competition has become increasingly difficult due to a growing number of EU regulations.
 A variety of documents and certificates must be presented at the German customs office.
 These rules are very strictly monitored, which means that products submitted without customs clearance for evaluation at IFFA, cannot be accepted by the DFV.

 To help enable American producers to effortlessly participate in their international quality competition, the DFV will host a “satellite” sausage and ham competition for AAMP members in Madison, Wisc., Jan.
 21-25, 2019.
 The results from this competition will be held in conjunction with the IFFA in May.
-Participants are welcome to attend and watch the competition, which will be held at the Wisconsin Institute for Discovery.
+Participants are welcome to attend and watch the competition, which will be held at the Wisconsin Institutes for Discovery.

 “This competition is an opportunity for American processors to participate on an international level without having to even leave the country,” said Chris Young, AAMP executive director.
 “AAMP first formed a partnership with the DFV in 2016 to host the inaugural satellite competition.
 We received more than 300 entries from 15 states.
 Many members to traveled to Frankfurt after to personally accept their awards and trophies.”

 Darla Kiesel of Dewig Meats, Haubstadt, Ind., participated in the competition in 2016.
 “Attending the DFV-AAMP competition in Wisconsin, as well as the IFFA in Germany, were both really great experiences,” said Kiesel.
 “We enjoyed seeing how our products ranked in comparison to the German standard.
 The judges were cordial, knowledgeable, and very pleasant to talk to.
 Attending both of these events were once-in-a-lifetime opportunities.”